davidgilbertson/react-recollect/README.md

 Recollect is always watching and it knows which components need what data from the store, so it will trigger updates accordingly.

-**Note:** when referring to the store **within a component**, it's important that you use the `store` object passed in as a prop, not the `store` imported from `react-recollect`.
-The reason for this is super-interesting and described in great detail below.

 ---